 Setting Up a Workable Schedule Icon

-Finding a schedule that works for you at home and at work can be a challenge.
-But just remember that you’ll learn as you go.
+Finding a schedule that works for you at home and work can be challenging.
+But remember that you’ll learn as you go.
 And with practice, you’ll get better at juggling everything.

 Here’s a checklist of things you’ll want to remember to do at various points of the day.